Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: -Fano threefolds with terminal singularities

-\begin{rem} By Theorem \ref{cor.lowerboundfor3folds}, we can further rule out some of the possible Hilbert series $P_X(t)=\sum_{m\in \mathbb N}h^0(X,-mK_X)t^m$ of terminal $\mathbb Q$-Fano threefolds (for a complete list of possible Hilbert series, see \cite{Brownkasparzyk2022} and the references therein). \end{rem}
+\begin{rem} \begin{enumerate} \item By Theorem \ref{thm.lowerboundfor3folds}, we can further rule out some of the possible Hilbert series $P_X(t)=\sum_{m\in \mathbb N}h^0(X,-mK_X)t^m$ of $\mathbb Q$-Fano threefolds with terminal singularities and Picard number one (for a complete list of possible Hilbert series, see \cite{BrownKasprzyk2022} and the references therein).